F12-Syntex/aliva/docs/LANGUAGE_REFERENCE.md

 - `slice(list, start:number, end:number) -> list` : Returns a sublist from start index (inclusive) to end index (exclusive, clamped).
 - `sortBy(listOfMaps:list<map>, key:string) -> list<map>` : Returns a new list of maps sorted ascending by the specified key.
 - `split(string:string, regex:string) -> list<string>` : Splits the string around matches of the given regex.
+- `startsWith(string:string, prefix:string) -> boolean` : Checks if the string starts with the specified prefix.
 - `toJson(value:any) -> string` : Serializes a value to a compact JSON string.
 - `toNumber(value:any) -> number` : Converts a value to a number or throws if it cannot be parsed.
 - `toString(value:any) -> string` : Converts a value to a string, null becomes empty string.